SNAP Benefits in Arizona: How to Apply and Qualify

 Online Application

-To apply online, visit the Arizona DES website.
-You will need to create an account on their portal to start your application.
-Gather all necessary documents beforehand to make the process smoother.
+To apply online, visit the Arizona Department of Economic Security (DES) website to access the Health-e-Arizona Plus portal.
+You will need to create an account to start your application.

 In-Person Application